iononi/iononi/README.md

 - 👋 Hi, I’m @iononi
-- 👀 I’m interested in Data Science, Machine Learning and AI
+- 👀 I’m interested in Data Science, Machine Learning, AI and I'm strongly oriented to BackEnd Development.
+I like automation, too.
-- 🌱 I’m currently learning how to use Git and GitHub to keep track of the changes on my scripts and collaborate with others
 - 📫 You can contact me via email at eduardo.ruiz.rios09@gmail.com

 <!---